jyanar/flatiron-ccn-workshop-2025/docs/source/full/day1/fundamentals_of_pynapple.md

 var2 = np.random.randn(100, 3) # Variable 2
 tsp2 = np.arange(0, 100, 1) # The timesteps of variable 2
-col2 = ['potato', 'banana', 'tomato'] # The name of each columns of var2
+col2 = ['pineapple', 'banana', 'tomato'] # The name of each columns of var2

 var3 = np.random.randn(1000, 4, 5) # Variable 3
 tsp3 = np.arange(0, 100, 0.1) # The timesteps of variable 3